madzadev/kanboard/README.md

 10. Create, read, update and delete cards
 11. Move cards around between different columns and positions
 12. Due dates
+13. Image upload
-13. Input validation for each input field in app
+14. Input validation for each input field in app
-14. Responsive interface fotr smaller screens
+15. Responsive interface fotr smaller screens
-15. Easy to setup your own instance
+16. Easy to setup your own instance

 ## How to setup